Swapnilpatel01/Weather-Tracker/README.md

 # Weather_Tracker
-Weather Tracker made with OpenWeather API in Vanilla Javascript, jQuery, HTML, and CSS
+Weather Tracker made with OpenWeather API in Vanilla Javascript, HTML, and CSS